 Neither side will want to go to trial because of the time and expense.
 As a result, they’ll negotiate a settlement that’s fair for everyone involved.
 Most cases settle and don’t have to go to trial.

-If the sides can’t settle the case, they’ll go to court.
+Suppose the sides can’t settle the court.
 They’ll argue their case in front of a jury, which will then issue a verdict.
 Both sides will have to honor that decision.

 7. Collect judgment or settlement